Flag of Ontario: Description

 The lesser arms of Ontario, which defaces the fly of the flag of Ontario.

 The flag of Ontario is a defacement of the Canadian Red Ensign, which had been the de facto national flag of Canada from 1867 to 1965.
 The flag is a red field with the Royal Union Flag in the canton and the Ontario shield of arms in the fly.
 The coat of arms of Ontario had been previously granted by Royal Warrant of Queen Victoria in 1868.
-It features a green field with three gold maple leaves and above it, a white band with a red St. George's cross.
+It features a green field with three gold maple leaves and above it, a white band with a red Saint George's Cross.

 The specifications of the flag are 1:2.
 The shade of red in the flag is specified as "British Admiralty Colour Code No. T1144 for nylon worsted bunting and No. T818A for other bunting."
 The shield of the coat of arms is "centred in the half farthest from the staff".